physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial1.rst

   2. Point your cursor on a misdetected peak or at the location where a peak is missing.
 When you click, **PhysioZoo** will automatically remove/add a peak at this location.

-  3. If a whole segment contains misdetection and you need to clear all the peaks within this section then you can do that by drawing a rectangle on the area where you want the peaks to be deleted (see figure bellow).
+  3. If a whole segment contains misdetection and you need to clear all the peaks within this section then you can do that by drawing a rectangle on the area where you want the peaks to be deleted (see dotted rectangle figure bellow).
 When you drop the rectangle, all the peaks contained within it will be deleted.

   4. Save your R-peak time series: File -> Save Peaks.